 Badlands National Park hosts special Junior Ranger Programming at 11 a.m. daily during the summer.
 Topics vary by day though my kids participated in the Fun in the Sun program to earn the Badlands Junior Ranger badge.

 Badlands National Park offers several other Junior Ranger programs.
 The night sky program gets kids exploring the night sky.
 For the dinosaur-loving kids, check out the Junior Paleontologist badge.
 The Historic Preservation Junior Ranger badge is offer as well.

 Family Fun in Badlands National Park

 Badlands National Park offers several hiking trails.
-Biking is also popular in the park.
+And biking is also popular in the park.
 Back country camping is available and permits aren’t required.

-Horses are permitted in Badlands National Park in the Badlands Wilderness Area.
+Horses are permitted in the Badlands Wilderness Area.
 A portion of Sage Creek Campground (primitive) is designated for horse use.